bbl-dres/kbob-fdk/README.md

 ## Overview

-The **KBOB BIM Specialist Data Catalog** is a web-based reference for Building Information Modeling (BIM) data requirements used in public construction projects across Switzerland.
+The **KBOB BIM Data Catalog** is a web-based reference for Building Information Modeling (BIM) data requirements used in public construction projects across Switzerland.
 It provides standardized building element classifications, Level of Information (LOI) requirements per project phase, and IFC mappings — all in one accessible place.

 This catalog is published as a **demonstration and reference implementation** of how a coordinated, cross-organizational BIM data reference can support interoperability and consistent data management across federal, cantonal, and municipal builders.